 Using six and half million feet of NASA archival footage, this is a mission you’ll definitely want to embark on.

 The first showing of the film begins 15 minutes after the center opens, and the film plays continuously until the center closes each day.
 Destiny Theater is located at the entrance to Starship Gallery.

 Destiny Theater is also home to the podium used by President John F. Kennedy during his historic speech imploring Americans to reach the Moon.

-Enjoy thrilling films in the largest 4K theater in Texas at Space Center Houston.
-The towering five-story-tall Space Center Theater has the latest in audio and video technology after undergoing massive upgrades.
+Enjoy thrilling films in the largest 4K theater in Texas.
+The towering five-story-tall Space Center Theater has the latest in audio and video technology.

 The renovations meet the requirements of the Digital Cinema Initiatives, which means not only can Space Center Houston show amazing, cutting-edge documentaries, but it also can screen the hottest Hollywood premieres.

 Space Center Houston is currently showing Touch the Stars daily at noon.
 Beginning Dec.
 10, watch the first episode of Space Explorers: The ISS Experience, “Adapt,” at 2 p.m.
 CT daily in Space Center Theater.